Alorel/alo-framework/docs/index.md

 	* php_deprecated($msg)
 * PDO now used ERRMODE_EXCEPTION instead of ERRMODE_WARNING
 * Most classes now have self::$this so you can globally reference their last instances - useful for singletons.
+* A plethora of code quality improvements with the help of Sensio Labs Insights